Satisfactory

 • Huge freedom of what to build and how

-• There's a "Hypertube" system which is basically mail tubes for yourself, for fast travel
+• There's a "Hypertube" system which is basically mail tubes for yourself, for fast travel (including hypertube cannons, vehicles and late game teleportation)

 • Getting a production chain finished and seeing your products being created automatically is extremely rewarding